josherrickson/howManyImputations/README.md

 ## Reference

-Von Hippel, Paul T (2018).
-"How many imputations do you need?
+Von Hippel, Paul T. "How many imputations do you need?
 A two-stage calculation using a quadratic rule."
 Sociological Methods & Research.
 2020;49(3):699-718.
 [doi:10.1177/0049124117747303](https://doi.org/10.1177/0049124117747303)